Research Fields

 represented by Amnon Raz-Krakotzkin (Ben-Gurion University, Beer Sheva) tries to rethink key concepts of modernity like secularity, tradition, and religion in the context of experiences, interpretations, and critiques from the Middle East in order to contribute to a more inclusive language of culture, politics and community.

-Politics of Change, an Archaeology of the Present, and the Processes of Transformation in the Middle East
+Politics and Processes of Change, Archaeologies of the Present, and Imaginations of the Future

-are research themes that emerged during the last years and are represented by the work of several members of the Collegium and Fellows (e.g. Cilja Harders, Friederike Pannewick, Rachid Ouaissa).
+are research themes that emerged during the last years and are represented by the work of several EUME Fellows and members of the Collegium (e.g. Cilja Harders, Friederike Pannewick, Rachid Ouaissa, Amnon Raz-Krakotzkin).

 The Prison Narratives of Assad’s Syria: Voices, Texts, Publics (SYRASP)

-is a five-year project, pursued by EUME Fellow Anne-Marie McManus in the framework of an ERC Starting Grant since April 2020.
-The project will collect and analyse Syrian prison narratives of the left and the Islamic movement since the 1970s, and thus deal with narratives of resistance and survival that are of particular importance to the political culture of Syria and its diaspora.
+is a project that EUME Fellow Anne-Marie McManus is pursuing at the Forum Transregionale Studien in the framework of a five-year ERC Starting Grant since April 2020.
+The project collects and analyses Syrian prison narratives of the left and the Islamic movement since the 1970s, and thus deal with narratives of resistance and survival that are of particular importance to the political culture of Syria and its diaspora.